How to Recognize Eating Disorders in Your Patients Over the Holidays

 Another common difficulty during the holidays is the numerous food-centered activities.
 Oftentimes, someone with an eating disorder pulls away from those around them, keeping hidden any changes to their body or eating habits.
 For example, they may decline an invitation to bake holiday cookies with their family out of fear related to eating the cookies.
 Or they may decide to attend a meal with their extended family and then stress the whole time about the food all around them.
 They may not be able to enjoy the holiday at all because of all-consuming thoughts about food and their body.

 Warning Signs of Eating Disorders

+As a provider, you can watch out for signs of eating disorders during this challenging time of year.
 Because denial and shame are common in people experiencing eating disorders, it is rare for those affected to disclose the thoughts, feelings, and behaviors they may be experiencing during their illnesses.
 Providers, therefore, should stay gentle and alert, remaining mindful of the possibility of illness in all patients.
 Eating disorders do not have one “look,” but some typical signs can indicate the presence of one.